nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation Rationale

 With considerations to how the `Event` class is implemented, some events do not have time associated to them.
-We feel that since all `Event` have a date associated through the `EventDate` class, filtering should be done primarily through date i.e. `EventDate`.
+We feel that since all `Events` have a date associated through the `EventDate` class, filtering should be done primarily through date i.e. `EventDate`.
 However, understanding that users might want to filter by time too, it is included as an optional criteria for filtering.